seedgeorge/SaveMyData/Article4/Article4_scatter_plot.md

 ## Comparing Continuous Data

 ### Numbers are Fun
-Continuous data are numbers - typically, from taking measurements, and you can find such data in many fields.
-In this entry we'll look at how you can **structure** a collection of such data, **visualise** it, and apply a **statistical test** to compare such data.
+Continuous data are numbers, typically from taking measurements, and you can find this data type in many fields.
+In this entry we'll look at how you can **structure** a collection of such data, **visualise** it, and apply a **statistical test** to compare the values.

 This article is for beginners with R, and it doesn’t matter if you’re a student or a professional.
-To follow along, you'll need an installation of R (although we generally advise using RStudio as well!), and you won't need do download any external data or packages.
+You'll need an installation of R (we generally advise using RStudio as well!), and you won't need do download any external data or packages.
 Hopefully, you can follow along and simply run the code chunks below for yourself - and go on to perform similar analyses on your own data.

 Check our other articles for more R!